SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 You can think of conflicting access to memory as being like writing a shopping list on a piece of paper.
-Adding a items to the list is a two-step process:
+Adding items to the list is a two-step process:
 First you add the items' names and prices, and then you update your total budget.